- I value my country.

 The U.S. has acted unilaterally in the Middle East and other regions.
 We must restrict U.S. military spending and overseas aggression.
 While I support humanitarian efforts, these should not be done through unilateral military action and without congressional approval.

 Thus far, I am the only candidate with any military experience or training.
 The United States Army has invested thousands of dollars in me on military strategy and leadership training which I can put to use for the people.
 I also served in South Korea where I gained knowledge that would assist me in making sound decisions regarding U.S. policy with North Korea.
-I don’t believe my opponent, Jeff Flake, has the requisite knowledge to lead us in military matters as is evident by his 2002 vote to invade Iraq.
+I don’t believe my opponents have the requisite knowledge to lead us in military matters.

 Honor Our Obligations to Veterans